structured-log/structured-log/README.md

   })
 ```

-You can also pass a function as the first argument.
+You can also pass a function as the first argument, and return an object with
+the properties to enrich with.